hyperledger-archives/iroha/docs/iroha_whitepaper.md

 ### 1.1.
 Relationship to Fabric and Sawtooth Lake

 It is our vision that in the future Hyperledger will consist less of disjointed projects and more of coherent libraries of components that can be selected and installed in order to run a Hyperledger network.
+Towards this end, it is the goal of Iroha to eventually provide the following encapsulated C++ components that other projects (particularly in Hyperledger) can use:

+* Sumeragi consensus library
+* Ed25519 digital signature library
+* SHA-3 hashing library
+* Iroha transaction serialization library
+* P2P broadcast library
+* API server library

+### 1.2.
+Mobile and web libraries

 ## 2. System architecture

 ### 2.1.
 P2P Network

+Generally, 3*f*+1 nodes are needed to tolerate *f* Byzantine nodes in the network (albeit some consensus algorithms have higher node requirements).

 The following node types are considered: